atmoscloud/yangtian/_pages/about.md

 #  limit: 3 # leave blank to include all the blog posts
 ---
-*Multiscale Climate Dynamics* · *Physics-Informed Machine Learning* · *Climate Sensitivity & Resilience* I am a climate scientist studying how moist convection and small-scale processes shape climate sensitivity, extremes, and Earth system resilience.
-My research integrates high-resolution modeling, climate modeling, field observations, and physics-informed machine learning to improve the fidelity of Earth system models.
+*Multiscale Climate Dynamics* · *Physics-Informed Machine Learning* · *Climate Sensitivity & Resilience* I am a climate scientist studying how moist convection and small-scale processes interact with large-scale environment.
+My research integrates theory, observation, high-resolution modeling, climate modeling, field observations, and physics-informed machine learning to improve the fidelity of Earth system models.

+My long-term vision is to lead an interdisciplinary program that connects small-scale convective physics to global climate risks and societal resilience.